idealogica/lavanda/readme.md

 public static function buildActionsDescriptor(
    \Idealogica\Lavanda\Descriptor\Descriptor $descriptor)
 ```
 If overridden can be used for allowing some of controller actions.
 By default
 index (items list) and show (item info) actions of Lavanda EntityConstroller are allowed.
-If you want to extend your model functionality you can grant permissions to acces other
+If you want to extend your model functionality, you can grant permissions to acces other
 actions such as create, edit and destroy.
 ```php
 public static function buildActionsDescriptor(